 - Consult your doctor regarding the use of oral contraceptive pills, progestin hormone therapy, or Mirena (Medicated Intrauterine Contraceptive Device) as preventive measures for uterine cancer.

-- Getting pregnant and having children
+- Get pregnant and have children

 Uterine cancer is a treatable disease as long as it is detected early.
 Sincere Healthcare Group offers comprehensive screening programmes utilising the latest medical equipment.
 If you are experiencing symptoms which may be indicative of uterine cancer, schedule an appointment with one of our specialists today.